Evidence for Development are involved in a wide range of research, development and training projects: some of our current projects are listed below.

 Please get in touch to discuss any of these in more detail.

 ASPIRE – Adaptive Social Protection: Information for Enhanced Resilience

-EfD, with our partners at the Walker Institute, is leading on interdisciplinary training for national and regional Met services and agencies involved in ‘social protection programmes’.
+EfD, with our partners at the Walker Institute, led on interdisciplinary training for national and regional Met services and agencies involved in ‘social protection programmes’.
 These programmes aim to mitigate the impact of extreme weather on rural livelihoods and work best if information providers and information users understand each other’s needs, limitations and goals.
 The project will provide a basis for future inter- disciplinary training provided through regional institutions.

 The Walker Institute research project webpage on ASPIRE can be found here

 HyCRISTAL – Integrating Hydro-Climate Science into Policy Decisions for Climate-Resilient Infrastructure and Livelihoods in East Africa

 The HyCRISTAL project aimed to connect policymakers with rural communities to support long-term decision-making.
 It was one of five projects within the Future Climate for Africa (FCFA) programme, funded by the Department for International Development (DFID) and Natural Environment Research Council (NERC) in the UK.